- INDOCHINA TOURS

 Day 3: Sapa day tour

-Upon arrival, your guide will be waiting to transfer you to your hotel in Sapa.
+Upon arrival, your guide will be waiting to transfer you to your hotel in Sapa for 3rd day of Indochina Highlights.

 You will take a short way north of Sapa town to the quiet valleys and gorges surrounding the village of O Quy Ho.
 The shallow winding valley sits in the shadow of Indochina’s highest peak, Fangxipan Mountain, and on clear days you can enjoy superb views of the range.
 Away from the major tourist routes, this trek is the perfect escape.
 Pass by oolong tea farms before joining a local footpath that clings to the contours of the rice terraces and takes you gently down the valley past grazing buffalo and working farmers.
 Walk along ancient stone paths and hear the story of the Black H’Mong migration to these mountains centuries before.
 Learn about the distinct cultures, languages and lifestyles that make northwestern Vietnam so fascinating, and visit an authentic Black H’Mong house, home to a local family.
 Transfer back to Sapa town in the early afternoon.